amalia03/Fq-to-domain-specific-alignment/README.md

 # Fq-to-domain-specific-alignment
 Alignment of subsampled fq reads to three domain depositories

-This pipelines have two parts:
+This pipeline has two parts:

-The **first** part takes the NCBI taxonomy database and based on the taxonomy information they provide, it creates three different domain groups: for eykaryotes, prokaryotes and Uknown (which includes all the rest, including the viruses and archaea).
+The **first** part takes the NCBI taxonomy database and based on the taxonomy information they provide, it creates three domain groups: for eykaryotes, prokaryotes and Uknown (which includes all the rest, including the viruses and archaea).
 These groups serve as three separate reference databases which would be accessed in the alignment step.

 The **second** part aligns a subsample of a list of Fastq files to those three domains.
 To be a bit more detailed the pipeline: